MacroPower/grafana-image-renderer-sdk-go/README.md

         Grafana API URL
   -dashboard string
         ID of the dashboard
-  -end-frame int
-        The last frame to render (default 2) -end-padding duration
+  -end-padding duration
         Duration to add to the end of the frame -frame-interval duration
-        Time progression between frames, positive = forward, negative = backward (default 5m0s) -height int
+        Time progression between frames, positive = forward, negative = backward (default 5m0s) -frames string
+        The frames to render, pass a range and/or a set (e.g. 1-10,12,15) (default "1-2") -height int
         The height of the image (default 1080) -max-concurrency int